alexvpickering/crossmeta/README.md

 `crossmeta` streamlines the cross-platform meta-analysis of microarray data.
 For the analysis, you will need a list of Affymetrix, Illumina, and/or Agilent GSE numbers from [GEO](http://www.ncbi.nlm.nih.gov/geo/).
-Mouse and human inter-species analyses are supported.
+All 21 species in the current [homologene](ftp://ftp.ncbi.nih.gov/pub/HomoloGene/build68/build_inputs/taxid_taxname) build are supported.

 -----------------